 2. module scope

-Many business processes can be mapped with the simple standard modules of the software.
-However, for some, more complex work steps, other modules are required, which trigger additional costs.
-For smaller companies, a functional scope of about 30 applications is usually sufficient, for larger companies it is often several hundred.
+Many business processes can be mapped using the software's simple standard modules.
+However, other modules are required for some more complex work steps, which incur additional costs.
+For smaller companies, a functional scope of around 30 applications is usually sufficient; for larger companies, it is often several hundred.

 3. adjustments

-It is almost always necessary to adapt the chosen ERP system to the structures of the company.
-While there are many specific Add-onsbut nevertheless these often need to be individualised.
-Often this need for adaptation only becomes clear in the course of the introduction.
-Therefore, the costs are difficult to estimate.
+It is almost always necessary to adapt the chosen ERP system to the company's structures.
+Although there are many specific Add-onsbut they still often need to be individualised.
+This need for customisation often only becomes clear during the implementation process.
+The costs are therefore difficult to estimate.

-Because of this, it is sometimes advisable to leave behind processes that are not optimal anyway and simply adapt to the system.
-For many work steps, the providers often have good suggestions that have been proven in practice.
-Of course, at the beginning this also means getting used to the system and spending the corresponding amount of time.
-But new processes nevertheless usually bring about the efficient work that the company hopes for from the introduction of an ERP system.
-In the end, this is also more cost-effective than the - often cost-intensive - adaptations.
+As a result, it is sometimes advisable to leave processes that are not optimised anyway behind and simply adapt to the system.
+Providers often have good, tried-and-tested suggestions for many work steps.
+Of course, this also means getting used to the system at the beginning and the corresponding time expenditure.
+But new processes Nevertheless, they usually result in the efficient working that the company hopes for from the introduction of an ERP system.
+In the end, this is also more favourable in terms of costs than the - often price-intensive - adaptations.

 These three main cost factors result in the following recommended steps for companies: